 Add a Windows or Linux file server with the Virtual Server package installed.
 For more information, see Adding an Additional Server.

-Supported platforms for the proxy client include the following:
+Supported platforms for the access node include the following:

 Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019

 Linux Centos 7, RHEL 7, and Amazon Linux 2 64-bit

 Create a Cloud Database Instance for Amazon DocumentDB

 Create a new cloud database instance for Amazon DocumentDB using an existing cloud account or a new cloud account.